ng-anhhtuann/university-projects/README.md

 # University Projects

-This repository is to store all projects in university subjects:
+This repository is dedicated to housing coding projects from my university coursework.
+Here, you'll find projects related to:

-- Object Oriented Programming
+- Object-Oriented Programming
-- Data Structure and Algorithms
+- Data Structures and Algorithms
-- Database Priciple
+- Database Principles
 - Java Programming

 ### PR or Issues are welcomed!